Looking for an acronym? Please see the acronyms listing.

 Preponderance of Evidence.

-An overall confirmation that candidates meet standards in the strength, weight, or quality of evidence.
+An overall confirmation, based on the professional judgment of the reviewer, that standards are met based on the strength, weight, or quality of evidence.
 This preponderance is based on the convincing evidence and its probable truth or accuracy, and not simply on the amount of evidence.
 (See evidence).

 The continuing accreditation decision rendered by the Accreditation Council when an educator preparation provider (EPP) fails to meet one of CAEP’s standards.

-The site visit that occurs after the Accreditation Council puts an educator professional provider (EPP) on probation for failing to meet one of CAEP’s standards.
+The site review that occurs after the Accreditation Council puts an educator professional provider (EPP) on probation for failing to meet one of CAEP’s standards.